+investment

-Property investment \$'000
+\$'000

 Net carrying amount:

-At 31 December 2019 and 2020 109
+At 31 December 2020 and 2021 109

+At of December 2020 and 2021 103

 The value-in-use calculations apply a discounted cash flow model using cash flow projections based on financial budgets and forecasts approved by management covering a 5-year period.
 The pre-tax discount rates applied to the cash flow projections are derived from the cost of capital plus a reasonable risk premium.
 The growth rate during the forecast period has been conservatively assumed to be zero in the absence of a reliable average growth rate for the industry in which the entity operates.